On-the-Fly Fusion of Large Language Models and Machine Translation: Analysis

 \subsection{MT Model Ensembling}

 Given the compute resource required to use LLMs (not to mention train them), we compare the results of the MT + LLM ensemble to ensembling two MT models.
-We create ensembles for German and Russian language pairs consisting of two MT models.\footnote{The models differ only in the random seed.} Using the LLM gives stronger translation quality in all cases except en-de, which is where the LLM underperforms the MT model by 6 \textsc{Comet} points.
-In all the other situations, \textit{it is better to ensemble the LLM with an MT model, even though the $2^{nd}$ MT model has higher translation quality than the LLM by 0.5 to 2.8 \textsc{Comet}.} This suggests that when selecting models for an ensemble, simply choosing the two highest quality models is insufficient.
-Diverse models improve ensemble quality.
+We create ensembles for German and Russian language pairs consisting of two MT models.\footnote{The models differ only in the random seed.} As~\autoref{tab:2marian} shows, using the LLM gives stronger translation quality in all cases except en-de, which is where the LLM underperforms the MT model by 6 \textsc{Comet} points.
+In all the other situations, \textit{it is better to ensemble the MT model with an LLM, even though the $2^{nd}$ MT model has higher translation quality than the LLM by 0.5 to 2.8 \textsc{Comet}.} This suggests that when selecting models for an ensemble, simply choosing the two highest quality models is insufficient.
+Instead, ensembling takes advantage of the training diversity in the models to improve quality.